-- Connecting new solar PV projects to the grid is one of the largest obstacles in both the United States and EU. - These delays are caused by two major factors: - Long feasibility studies by grid authorities, which were designed at a time when only a handful of new coal or gas plants would connect to the grid each year. - Grids can also be at capacity, which means project developers may have to pay for new transmission lines and other upgrades or wait for grid authorities to expand the grid if major upgrades are needed. - Steps to reduce interconnection times are in the works. - In the United States, for example, new rules by the Federal Energy Regulatory Commission force grid operators to study projects in batches vs. individually and prioritize those closest to construction.
+- Connecting new solar PV projects to the grid is one of the largest obstacles in both the US and EU.
+These delays are caused by: - Long feasibility studies by grid authorities, which were designed when only a handful of new coal or gas plants would connect to the grid each year. - Grids at maximum capacity, meaning project developers need to pay for new transmission lines and other upgrades or wait for grid authorities to expand the grid. - To reduce interconnection delays, the US Federal Energy Regulatory Commission now requires grid operators to study projects in batches vs. individually and to prioritize those closest to construction.